This is the multi-page printable view of this section. Click here to print...

 Since the interactive mode uses the serial port, it can also be operated programmatically.

 In production processes, there may be situations where you want to use interactive mode automatically.
-Here, we introduce an example of reading configuration values using Python.
+Here, we introduce an example of reading and writing configuration values using Python.

 Mechanism of Interactive Mode

 In its initial state, the RX port of TWELITE operates at 115200bps 8N1.
-To transition into interactive mode, input + three times at intervals of approximately 200 to 1000ms.
-Since interactive mode accepts only ASCII characters as input, once entered, it can be freely controlled programmatically.
+To transition into interactive mode, input + three times at intervals of approximately 200 to 1000ms, or for some applications, pull the SET pin low during startup.
+Since interactive mode accepts only ASCII characters as input, it can be freely controlled programmatically.

 Implementation Example